 View event

-Join this in-person computer workshop to learn how to work with the National Pupil Database (NPD) using R, delivered by ADR UK and the UCL Centre for Education Policy and Equalising Opportunities (CEPEO).
+Join this in-person computer workshop to learn how to work with the Longitudinal Education Outcomes (LEO) dataset using R, delivered by ADR UK and the UCL Centre for Education Policy and Equalising Opportunities (CEPEO).

 Join the ADR England Community Catalyst: Children at Risk of Poor Outcomes group for their next webinar, focusing on evaluation using administrative data.